syncsign/examples/weather_station/README.md

 # Weather Station Example

 This is a simple example of weather station.
-You may create a personalised fridge magnet with this app.
+You may create a personalised fridge magnet with this App.

-Let's say we want to update the display with latest weather forecast every hour, this app will do these to archive this goal:
+Let's say we want to update the display with latest weather forecast every hour, this App will do these to archive this goal:

 - Request for latest weather over HTTP GET every hour
 - Analysis the weather condition
-- Generate a layout template and send to wireless display
+- Generate a layout template and send to wireless display node

 ## SETUP